Reading is (Still) Fundamental

 OCTOBER 20, 2009

 While well-intentioned, agile methodologies have not appreciably changed this process.
 I’ve managed a lot of projects.
-What does this mean?
+I tried to count them – I can’t.

 How Am I Doing?
 Measuring Success in Personal Kanban